Cornelius Wynkoop Stone House: History

 Cornelius Evert Wynkoop was the great-grandson of the original Dutch settler in his family, Cornelis Wynkoop, who established a homestead in nearby Hurley (formerly known as Nieu Dorp), New York, in the 1680s.
 After marrying Cornelia Mancis in 1766, Wynkoop, the youngest son of a prosperous brewer, purchased 42 acre and probably began construction of his house in the spring of 1767.
-A commemorative fireback with the inscription "Nov 5 CWK (Cornelius WynKoop)1772" on the first floor suggested to one historian that the house was probably finished in 1772, but that may be unlikely as similar houses built at the same time had been finished in as little as six months, and Wynkoop was not short of cash.
+A commemorative fireback on the first floor with the inscription "Nov 5 CWK 1772", CWK standing for Cornelius Wynkoop, suggested to one historian that the house was probably finished in 1772, but that may be unlikely as similar houses built at the same time had been finished in as little as six months, and Wynkoop was not short of cash.
 The Georgian design was a common one in pattern books but the gambrel roof was distinctly American and very popular at the time.
 Contemporary tax records suggest that it was one of the largest, if not the largest, house in the Town of Marbletown at the time.

 Wynkoop served as an officer in the local Minutemen, as well as on the Committee to Detect and Defeat Conspiracies, along with Aaron Burr and Dewitt Clinton.
 Due to these connections, George Washington slept at his house on the night of November 15, 1782, when he was on his way to Kingston to give a speech and attend services at the Old Dutch Church.

 After Wynkoop's 1795 death, his wife, daughter and son-in-law ran the farm until 1818, when they sold it to the Lounsbery family, headed by the local blacksmith, who had previously lived in what is now Stone Ridge's library across the street.
 Lounsbery's descendants held on to it through several subdivisions of the land until 1988.
-The front porch was built ca. 1870.
+The front porch was built c.
+1870.
 In 1929, they modified the kitchen roof, adding windows and the rear porch.
 After four years of vacancy, the present owner acquired it in 1992.
 It is currently used as an event hall, especially for weddings.

 Photographs of the house and its interiors have appeared in Architectural Digest, Martha Stewart Living and Town and Country, among other publications.
 It has also been used as a backdrop for photos in the Lands' End and Ralph Lauren catalogs.